smart-data-models/dataModel.Agrifood/AgriSoil/doc/new_spec_ES.md

       format: date-time
       type: Property
     description:
-      description: ""
+      description: 'A description of this item'
-      type: Property.
+      type: Property
     hasAgriProductType:
-      description: 'Relationship.
-Reference to the recommended types of product (such as fertiliser) that can be used to condition this soil type.'
+      description: 'Reference to the recommended types of product (such as fertiliser) that can be used to condition this soil type.'
       items:
         - anyOf: &agrisoil_-_properties_-_id_-_anyof
             - description: 'Property.
 Identifier format of any NGSI entity'